symoon94/MIPS-dollar-sign-autogen/README.md

         -i INPUT, --input INPUT
                                 path of the input file
         -o OUTPUT, --output OUTPUT
-                                path of the input file
+                                path of the output file

 ## Result